 After we got in to the museum we started with the Asian section.
 There were some interesting paintings along with copper sculptures from all the different dynasties and eras.
 There was also an exhibit, which may have been temporary, that was dedicated to Japanese pieces.

 Next we checked out the American section, as well as a musical instrument section.
-In the American section we were delighted that Nolan recognized Emanuel Leutze’s Washington Crossing the Delaware.
+In the American section we were delighted that DS recognized Emanuel Leutze’s Washington Crossing the Delaware.

 In the musical instrument section make sure to borrow the interactive audio guides from the staff to listen to the music made from a number of different instruments.